Reorienting-to-Recovery/DSMhabitat/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to Reorienting to Recovery

-First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
-The community looks forward to your contributions. 🎉
+The community looks forward to your contributions.

-> And if you like the project, but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
-> - Star the project
-> - Tweet about it
-> - Refer this project in your project's readme
-> - Mention the project at local meetups and tell your friends/colleagues

 <!-- omit in toc -->
 ## Table of Contents